kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Since the fallback to machine replacement is a default strategy and always enabled, the MachineDeployment controller proceeds with the rollout process as it does today, replacing the old machines with new ones.

-### API Changes

-*All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.*

 ### Security Model

 On the core CAPI side, the security model for this feature is very straightforward: CAPI controllers only require to read/create/update CAPI resources and those controllers are the only ones that need to modify the CAPI resources.
 Moreover, the controllers that need to perform these actions already have the necessary permissions over the resources they need to modify.